sukh-sekhon/GridFinder/README.md

 * __Block__ nodes via a click or click-and-drag
 * __Clear__ the grid using the Clear Grid button (<kbd>backspace</kbd>)
 * Adjust __speed__ with the slider (increment: <kbd>↑</kbd> <kbd>→</kbd>, decrement: <kbd>↓</kbd> <kbd>←</kbd>)
-* The Statistics panel display the estimated runtime, count of nodes visited, and nodes in path

 __Maze Generation Algorithms__
 | Algorithm | Key | Description |